microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraServicePrincipalKeyCredential.md

 ## Description

-the New-EntraServicePrincipalKeyCredential cmdlet creates a key credential for a service principal in Microsoft Entra ID.
+The New-EntraServicePrincipalKeyCredential cmdlet creates a key credential for a service principal in Microsoft Entra ID.

 ## Examples